armlabstanford/Franka-arm_planning_scene/panda_moveit_custom/README.md

 # Franka-arm_planning_scene
-ARMLab Planning scene and ros package for franka arm in Kinetic devel.
-The planning scene ensures no collision with table or pillar in the lab.
+Planning scene and ros package for franka arm in Kinetic devel

 ## Log